Doron Langberg: Work

-Likeness, Langberg's first solo exhibition at Yossi Milo gallery opened in late 2019.
-Works in the exhibition are both small-scale portraits and large-scale scenes from direct observation of family, close friends and lovers in which the artist contextualizes queer sexuality and intimacy within larger narratives of life.
+Likeness, Langberg's first solo exhibition at Yossi Milo gallery, opened in late 2019.
+Works in the exhibition are both small-scale portraits and large-scale scenes, created through direct observation of family, close friends, and lovers, in which the artist contextualizes queer sexuality and intimacy within larger narratives of life.
 In a recent interview with Hyperallergic, Langberg says, "Even with the sexual imagery, my intention was not to be shocking or explicit.
-It’s part of our everyday life.
-There’s something very intimate, but also something very casual about seeing your partner naked, for example.
+It's part of our everyday life.
+There's something very intimate, but also something very casual about seeing your partner naked, for example.
 Experiencing those moments is part of who we are in the world."Eric Sutphin wrote of Langberg's work in Art in America that..
-"Despite an atmosphere of relative contentment, things in Langberg’s works often feel impermanent.
-Edges blend and passages are wiped or scraped away to reveal the canvas underneath.
+"Despite an atmosphere of relative contentment, things in Langberg's works often feel impermanent.
+Edges blend, and passages are wiped or scraped away to reveal the canvas underneath.
 Such techniques convey the sense of fading memories."
 Langberg adds, "A lot of my works are of people that are close to me, so friends, family, lovers etcetera, so the painting usually starts with an idea about the image, like who I want to paint, and some sort of formal idea: either a composition, or a color scheme, a certain kind of materiality I want to use with the paint handling and that would be kind of the impetus to make the painting."

 In 2020, Langberg was commissioned by the Public Art Fund to paint "Joe and Edgar", a portrait of the artists Edgar Mosa and Joe McShea that was displayed on bus shelters throughout New York City.

+In 2024, Langberg debuted Part of Your World at Kunsthal Rotterdam, his first solo institutional exhibition in Europe.

+In 2026, Jeffrey Deitch exhibited Doron Langberg: Landscapes in New York.

 Langberg has noted a wide range of influences, such as David Hockney, Vincent Van Gogh, Édouard Vuillard, Pierre Bonnard, Mickalene Thomas, Alice Neel, and Wolfgang Tillmans.
 He is a part of a loosely-affiliated group of LGBTQ painters, sometimes called the New Queer Intimists, which also includes his contemporaries Salman Toor, Louis Fratino, Kyle Coniglio, Anthony Cudahy, TM Davy, and Devan Shimoyama.